-10+ years significant experience in regulatory affairs, or appropriate relevant experience
+15+ years significant experience in regulatory affairs, or appropriate relevant experience (or advanced degree and 10+ years experience)

 • Experience in managing teams and leading in a matrix organization.
 Experience with global teams preferred.